The Wilderness Reality

 Read about staying safe in bear country to learn safe and responsible practices for recreating on Alaska's wild lands.
 Learn more about bear safety through the Alaska Public Lands Information Centers' bear safety page.

-Bear-resistant food containers are required for your overnight visit to Gates of the Arctic and are provided free of charge at the Bettles Visitor Center.
+Bear-resistant food containers are required for your overnight visit to Gates of the Arctic and are provided free of charge at any of the park's visitor centers.
 No reservations can be taken as they are provided first come, first serve.